jjanbol/projects/README.md

 ![screenshot7](llama_vs_gemini_3.png)
 _____________________________________________________________________________________________________________________

-Lastly, we compare the Wikipedia agent that is supported by the LLM models.
+Lastly, comparison of the Wikipedia agent that is supported by the LLM models.
 Interestingly, the Llama version seemed to perform better in choosing more related Wikipedia pages to the queries and the language.
 In comparison, Gemini focuses more on general concepts about the mathematical background and scientific computing.
 This is considering that both used the prompt template.

 _____________________________________________________________________________________________________________________
 Conclusion